ellakcy/moodle-compose/README.md

 ```

 Please replace the values that are between `^` with apropriate ones.
 For ssl certificate we recomend the letencrpypt's certbot.
+Also the reverse proxy should **NEVER** forward the `Host` http header.
+For more info you can consult the [nginx configuration](https://raw.githubusercontent.com/ellakcy/docker-moodle/master/conf/nginx/nginx_ssl_reverse.conf) delivered by us.

 ## Migrations from fpm to apache